adamazad/robot-safe-area/README.md

 ## Answer

-592597.
+The total area is 592597.
 The robot can traverse on the grid in four possible directions:

 - Up/North `(x, y+1)`
 - Down/South `(x, y-1)`